 The term "Tosa Inu" roughly translates to "Tosa Dog" or "Tosa Mastiff."
 "Inu" is the Japanese word for "dog," and "Tosa" refers to the region of Japan where the breed originated.

 Yes, Tosa Inus are considered a rare breed, especially outside of Japan.
 Due to their historical association with dog fighting, they are relatively uncommon in many parts of the world.
-In Japan, however, they hold a special place and are recognized as a national treasure.
+In Japan, however, they hold a special place and are recognised as a national treasure.

 Tosa Inus possess powerful jaws, and their bite force is considerable, like many large dog breeds.
 While specific measurements may vary among individual dogs, Tosa Inus have strong jaws and teeth that make them capable of exerting significant pressure when they bite.

 The Tosa Inu is a breed with a rich history, impressive size, and a distinctive appearance.
-While their origins in dog fighting are a part of their past, modern Tosa Inus are known for their loyalty, protectiveness, and gentle demeanor when raised in loving homes.
+While their origins in dog fighting are a part of their past, modern Tosa Inus are known for their loyalty, protectiveness, and gentle demeanour when raised in loving homes.
 This breed's rarity and unique characteristics make it a captivating choice for those who appreciate its imposing presence and deep-rooted Japanese heritage.